 Configure the management IP address of the firewall using the command below.

-Here I am using IP address 10.1.1.1, you may use the same or the IP that you wanted to use.
+Here I am using the IP address 10.1.1.1.
+You may use the same or the IP that you wanted to use.

 configure set deviceconfig system type static set deviceconfig system ip-address 10.1.1.1 netmask 255.255.255.0 commit exit

 Exit out of the configuration mode by typing the command exit.